piotrkilczuk/django-centralniak-slugfield/README.rst

 1. You can choose which fields to populate a slug form (single or multifield slug)
 2. You can choose if slug should be updated on record update or only on creation
-3. [Planned] Possibility to make slugs unique per given expression only (for example given date)
+3. Possibility to make slugs unique per given expression only (for example given date)

 Installation:
 -------------